gnon17/DAG-Node-Monitor/README.md

     - $nodestate

  #### I received an alert that my node is not in the ready state, but I never received an alert that it's back online
  - There is likely an issue with the else statement but caught in an infinite loop.
 This will happen if your node's public IP is incorrect or it changed.
 The loop is waiting for a status change for a node IP that doesn't exist.
 In this case, we need to make sure our monitoring script is using the correct node IP (see "node not found" troubleshooting entry).
 After confirming the node IP is accurate, we need to manually terminate the task.
-I'm working on
+I'm working on a solution for this with a timer so the script won't loop for more than 12 hours.
  - Manually stop Windows Task.
    - Open the task scheduler.
 Find your dag node monitoring scheduled tasks.
 Right-click each of them and select "end".
 The tasks will resume running on schedule after being ended.
    - ![image](https://github.com/gnon17/DAG-Node-Monitor/assets/105109259/549235cb-e7b1-403c-a247-2689477a307a)